 Resources, Research Support, and Study Space

 UVM’s Libraries are located on central campus, just across the street from the Honors College.
-Visit the Library’s homepage for more information on hours, collections, and services, or email Patricia Mardeusz, (firstname.lastname@example.org), for more information.
+Visit the Library’s homepage for more information on hours, collections, and services, or email Laurie Kutner, (email@example.com), for more information.

 The library can only purchase a fraction of the books and articles available in the world, but just because we don’t own an item doesn’t mean you don’t have access to it.
 As a University of Vermont student, the Interlibrary Loan Department (ILL) will borrow books, on your behalf, from other libraries.
 It typically takes 5-14 business days for a book to arrive.
 Scanned articles and book chapters are sent to you electronically as pdf documents.
 Scanned documents typically arrive within 1-5 days, though many documents arrive in a day or two.
 This is a free service!
 Click this Interlibrary Loan link to: learn more about the ILL service, register for the service (via ILLiad), and place an ILL request.

-The UVM Libraries Special Collections is home to books, extensive archives, and other special primary source documents and images.
+The Jack and Shirley Silver Special Collections Library is home to books, extensive archives, and other special primary source documents and images.
 The areas of emphasis include Vermont; the University of Vermont; the history of the book, with noteworthy concentrations in areas such as modern fine printing and artists' books, early illustrated editions of Ovid, Canadian history, New Englandiana, and Americana.
-The Special Collections Department is located on the ground floor of the library.
-Visit the Special Collections website to learn more about their collections, services, and hours.
-Special Collection also manages the Center for Digital Initiatives (CDI) which makes unique research collections available online, with an emphasis on Vermont- and UVM-related topics.
+The Silver Special Collections is located in Billings Library.
+Visit the Silver Special Collections website to learn more about its collections, services, and hours.
+The Silver Special Collections Library also manages the Center for Digital Initiatives (CDI) which makes unique research collections available online, with an emphasis on Vermont- and UVM-related topics.

 Reference librarians cannot proofread citations in various styles, but we can certainly help you with citation questions, and we provide online guides for several citation styles.
-We also offer training in citation management tools (Zotero, EndNote, and Mendeley), including drop-in workshops each semester.
-To learn more about these tools and any upcoming workshops, visit the library website.
+We also offer training in citation management tools (Zotero, EndNote, and Mendeley), and have librarians available for support with each of these tools.
+To learn more about these tools and who to contact for instruction and help, visit the library website.

-The 3rd floor of the Bailey/Howe Library is designated as silent space, as well as the “Quiet Study” room on the 2nd floor.
-You can find group and individual seating and computers throughout the Bailey/Howe Library.
+The 3rd floor of the Howe Library is designated as silent space, as well as the “Quiet Study” room on the 2nd floor.
+You can find group and individual seating and computers throughout the Howe Library.

 The library is also home to several group study rooms which can be reserved in advance, online from the library’s homepage, Group Study Rooms, or on the spot at the Circulation/Reserve Desk.
 Please note that a room can only be reserved on the spot if one is available, so consider reserving in advance when possible.

 Media Services is the place for you.
-Multimedia Resources & Services is located on the main/1st floor of the Bailey/Howe Library and consists of three areas.
+Multimedia Resources & Services is located on the main/1st floor of the Howe Library and consists of three areas.